|Class Sessions||Tuesdays/Thursdays 12:30-1:45pm MCS B33|

 The elegance and simplicity of your work will be taken into account when it is assessed.
 I reserve the right to award extra credit to students who find errors in, or suggest improvements to, course materials.

-A student's grade for the course will be the letter (possibly followed by a + or -) whose value is nearest to the weighted average of the grades of the student's problem sets and final exam.
+A student's grade for the course will be the letter (possibly followed by a + or -) whose value is nearest to the weighted average of the grades of the student's problem sets and course project/final exam.
 Ties will be resolved by selecting the better of the two grades.

 You are responsible for reading and understanding BU's Academic Conduct Code (for undergraduates)